Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 ssh://YOURBOXID-subX@YOURBOXID-subX.your-storagebox.de:23/./nextcloud-aio-borg

-The . gets you to the backup sub folder but the additional sub folder is necessary.
-Don't ask me why.
+The . gets you to the backup sub folder.
+The additional subfolder is necessary.

 nano authorized_keys